pretix/pretix-docs/docs/trust/privacy/gdpr.md

 You can do so within your pretix account at :navpath:Your organizer → :fa3-lock: Data protection:.

 Unfortunately, we are usually not able to accommodate requests for a customized DPA based on a customer's DPA template.
-This is because we act as a processor for a large number of controllers and can only efficiently ensure enforcement of the DPA when the same rules apply across our customer base.
+This is because we act as a processor for a large number of controllers and can only efficiently ensure enforcement of the DPA if the same rules apply across our customer base.

 ## Processing location